Rapptz/discord.py/docs/migrating.rst

     - There is no replacement for this one.
 The current API version no longer provides enough data for this to be possible.

-- ``AppInfo.summary``

-    - There is no replacement for this one.
-The current API version no longer provides this field.

 - ``User.permissions_in`` and ``Member.permissions_in``

     - Use :meth:`abc.GuildChannel.permissions_for` instead.

 - ``guild_subscriptions`` parameter from :class:`Client` constructor

     - The current API version no longer provides this functionality.
-Use ``intents`` parameter instead.

 - ``guild_subscription_options`` parameter from :class:`Client` constructor